floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/01-introduction.typ

 $ f: M_C_i -> S_i  $ <microservice_formula>

+A microservice that contains only one class is called a _singleton microservice_.
+Singleton microservices typically contain classes that are not used by any other class in the monolithic application.
+As an optimization of the microservice decomposition, these classes can be omitted from the final decomposition, as they do not have any functional contribution.

 #pagebreak()

 We start by identifying the functional and non-functional requirements for the solution.